-Fiscal Year 2018-19 Highlights including Special Projects and Purchases of a reasonable amount of waste oil in a waste oil dumping station we own.
+Fiscal Year 2019-20 Highlights including Special Projects and Purchases residents to dispose of a reasonable amount of waste oil in a waste oil dumping station we own.

-- Continued to provide used motor oil and oil filter recycling programs. - The Town's contractor removed 375 tons of vegetative debris as part of our regular bi-monthly leaf and limb pick-up service.
+- Continued to provide used motor oil and oil filter recycling programs. - The Town's contractor removed 341 tons of vegetative debris as part of our regular bi-monthly leaf and limb pick-up service.

-This department contains the budget for the bi-monthly leaf and limb pick-up service provided by the Town (line 396).
+This department contains the budget for the bimonthly leaf and limb pick-up service provided by the Town (line 396).
 We continue to offer to our residents the ability to bring their used oil filters to a containment area, and we continue to contract for their recycling.
 A State law prohibits the disposal of these filters in any landfill in the State.
-We also allow residents to dispose
+We also allow

-For our leaf and limb contract, this budget reflects 55 tons per pick-up, which is as we budgeted in FY 2018.
+For our leaf and limb contract, this budget reflects 55 tons per pick-up, which is as we budgeted in FY 20.
 The chart below shows the average amount of waste we collected per bi-monthly period in each of the last five full fiscal years.
-This will be the last year of a two-year contract with the same vendor that we have used for the past several years.
-Our price increased from \$95 to \$105 per ton.
+Our price for collection is \$105 per ton.
 In addition to this fee, we also pay the landfill tipping fee of \$15 per ton.